Vladyslav Kalitvintsev: Oleksandriya

 In January 2022, he moved to Oleksandriya in the Ukrainian Premier League for €500,000.

+Metalist 1925 Kharkiv

+On 21 August 2024, Kalitvintsev joined Metalist 1925 Kharkiv in the Ukrainian First League on a two-season contract.

 International career

 He was part of the Ukraine under-21 side that reached the final of the 2013 Commonwealth of Independent States Cup.
 He was also part of the side that won the competition the following year.
-In september 2021, he was called up to the senior side for a friendly against Finland, becoming the first player belong to Desna Chernihiv to been called in the Ukraine national football team.
+In September 2021, he was called up to the senior side for a friendly against Finland, becoming the first player belong to Desna Chernihiv to been called in the Ukraine national football team, but not made debut at the pitch.

 Personal life

 Kalitvintsev is the son of Yuriy Kalitvintsev, a former Ukrainian international and assistant manager.

 Outside of professional football

 In March 2022, during the Siege of Chernihiv, Kalitvintsev, together with other former Desna players, raised and donated money to the civilian population of the city.